 Highlights include the honest best man's speech (not the cliché it sounds), the MI6 conspiracy discussions, and the pre-phoney Me too feminism send-up of the blatant sexism in advertising: "Shave and get drunk" There are the usual catchphrase type sketches for the brainless but plenty of quality to dilute with.
 Hours of fun to be had

 4. About a Boy 2002, 101 mins - NowTV

 The adaptation of Nick Hornby's novel about a feckless inheritance-funded thirty-something played by Hugh Grant.
 After a morally questionable dating technique and a near-tragic event he inherits an awkward teenage boy as a companion.
-He grows to appreciate him and finding that there is now meaning in his previously shallow and materialistically enriched commitment-free life.
+He grows to appreciate him and finds meaning in his previously shallow and materialistically enriched commitment-free life.
 Nicholas Hoult is in his first role as geeky bullied teen Marcus.

 The ending bears about as much resemblance to the book as it does to Casablanca, but I believe that was for reasons of date-stamping.
 Regardless this film sees Grant change from charming fop to likeable semi-streetwise everyday bloke

 3. Northern Soul: 2014.
 102 mins - Netflix

 This low-budget Brit-flick is powerfully watchable.
 The main character goes from angry, awkward wordsmith teen to confident speed-gobbling dancing man as he discovers Northern Soul music with his new best friend.

 The newfound lease of life clearly brings a downside.
 As happens in every drug-fuelled youth movement, drugs and petty crime take the place of drugs and music.
 Remember this is the seventies when a police caution was unlikely for narcotics.
 Wigan Pier provides a setting for a memorable all-nighter, girls, fights, overdoses and lots of 4-beat dancing.